Kuilima Cove is a small beach located on Oahu’s north shore next to the Turtle Bay Resort.

-Restaurants and shops are open to tourists but beware – The prices here are very high. ($24 for a burger).
+- There are restaurants and shops in the area that are open to tourists but beware – the prices here are very high! ($24 for a burger).
 If this is out of your price range you can bring a cooler with snacks and drinks as an alternative.

-There is free parking at Turtle Bay Resort however public parking spaces are limited – Try and arrive early to ensure you can get a parking space.
-Just drive in through the main entrance of the hotel and then drive toward the hotel – You’ll find the parking lot located near the tennis courts on the right hand side.
+- Parking wise, there is parking lot at Turtle Bay Resort with a small allocation of public spaces.
+With spaces being limited you should ensure that you arrive early in order to snatch one up!
+[Just drive in through the main entrance of the hotel and then drive toward the hotel – You’ll find the parking lot located near the tennis courts on the right hand side].

 Marine Life Spotted Here

-For such a small location you can see quite a large variety of fish in Kuilima Cove:
+For such a small location you can see quite a large variety of fish in Kuilima Cove, such as;

 Kuilima Cove/Turtle Bay Resort are very close to the most northern part of Oahu.
-Approximately 41 miles from honolulu (around an hours drive).
+At approximately 41 miles from honolulu you’re looking at around an hours long drive to get here.

-Just head down the H-83/Kamehameha Highway – You can’t miss the signs for the Turtle Bay resort
+Just head down the H-83/Kamehameha Highway, and you can’t miss the signs for the Turtle Bay resort.